mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

         --conf spark.yarn.max.executor.failures={8 * num_executors} \
         --conf spark.yarn.executor.failuresValidityInterval=1h

-For long running jobs you could also consider to boost maximum number of task failures before giving up the job.
+For long-running jobs you could also consider to boost maximum number of task failures before giving up the job.
 By default tasks will be retried 4 times and then job fails.

     spark-submit --master yarn --deploy-mode cluster \